 Naomi W. Cohen

-A prolific author and noted educator and academic, Naomi W. Cohen has achieved prominence as a historian of the United States and Jewish Americans.
+A prolific author and noted educator and academic, Naomi W. Cohen achieved prominence as a historian of the United States and Jewish Americans.

-Cohen’s research focuses on two main areas: twentieth-century American history and American Jewish history.
-Her numerous publications include: Not Free to Desist: The American Jewish Committee, 1906–1966 (1972), American Jews and the Zionist Idea (1975), The Year After the Riots: American Responses to the Palestine Crisis of 1929–1930 (1988) and The Americanization of Zionism, 1897-1948 (2003).
+Cohen’s research focused on two main areas: twentieth-century American history and American Jewish history.
+Her numerous publications include Not Free to Desist: The American Jewish Committee, 1906–1966 (1972), American Jews and the Zionist Idea (1975), The Year After the Riots: American Responses to the Palestine Crisis of 1929–1930 (1988), and The Americanization of Zionism, 1897-1948 (2003).
 She also edited Essential Papers on Jewish-Christian Relations in the United States: Imagery and Reality (1990).
 Her books Encounter with Emancipation (1984) and Jews in Christian America: The Pursuit of Religious Equality (1992)—considered a seminal work on church-state separation in the United States—were recipients of the National Jewish Book Award for Jewish History.

-Cohen is a member of many scholarly organizations, including Phi Beta Kappa, the American Historical Association, the Organization of American Historians, the Academic Council of the American Jewish Historical Society, the Association for Jewish Studies, and the Conference on Jewish Social Studies.
+Cohen was a member of many scholarly organizations, including Phi Beta Kappa, the American Historical Association, the Organization of American Historians, the Academic Council of the American Jewish Historical Society, the Association for Jewish Studies, and the Conference on Jewish Social Studies.
 She was the National Foundation of Jewish Culture 1997 laureate in Historical Studies.

 Cohen was one of the first women scholars in the newly recognized field of Jewish Studies, whose leaders, all male, organized a professional organization, the Association for Jewish Studies, in 1969.
 Still, by 1978, only one female full professor was listed as a member of the Association for Jewish Studies, as opposed to 101 males.
 Naomi Cohen served as a pioneer to the many female scholars who now play an equal role in the field.
-With her scholarship, Naomi W. Cohen has contributed a great deal to Jewish knowledge, culture, and self-awareness.
+With her scholarship, Naomi W. Cohen contributed a great deal to Jewish knowledge, culture, and self-awareness.